nickapos/vagrant-chef/vm-automation-presentation.md

 ## Berksfile

+The Berksfile defines the behaviour of the berkshelf tool.
 There is a community cookbook repository called chef supermarket and Berkshelf can acces them by using the following syntax:

     source "https://supermarket.chef.io"
     cookbook 'cookbook_name', "~> 2.6"